Ep.1202: Is Anyone Listening to the Wisdom of the Bible?

 It seems like wisdom has become old fashioned and obsolete.
 When I think of wisdom, I think of a thoughtful approach that is not driven by self-interest.
 I think of quiet observation that seeks to understand the people, the facts and the circumstances before weighing in with answers.
 When I think of wisdom, I think of my Grandma Helen.
 She lived a hard life and yet judged no one, always found a way to help and contribute and continually guided others towards their best and most integrity-filled path.
 When I think of wisdom, I think of Jesus.
 I think of his everyday life, his teaching, his obedience to his Father and his selflessness.
 When I think of wisdom, I don’t ever think of our day and our tech-driven, opinion-heavy and reaction-riddled approach.
 What happened?
 Where did we go wrong?

-Very different from intelligence
+It's very different from intelligence

 Intelligence implies the ability to acquire and process knowledge and to be able to take that knowledge and put it to good use.
 This is a wonderful characteristic to have as it provokes order and growth.
 While wisdom benefits from intelligence, it dives much deeper regarding the application of knowledge.
 It is both experience and maturity- based.
 Its application of what it has observed and processed can be an enormous catalyst for positive change.
 A good leader can be intelligent, but a great leader must be wise!